- What is the meaning of life?

 - Why are there Interstate highways in Hawaii?

-Of course, the way most folks get out of that jam is to run to the local fast food joint for a hyper-caloric high-cholesterol meal that not only ends up assaulting everyone’s health, but your pocketbook as well.
-That’s because, over time, those constant cop-out trips to your local burger and taco stands, coupled with occasional jaunts to more expensive establishments can really drive up your annual food expenses.
+Of course, the way most folks get out of that jam is by running to the local fast food joint.
+Unfortunately, those constant trips to your local burger and taco stands, coupled with occasional jaunts to more expensive establishments can really drive up your annual food expenses.

 How much so?
-Well, in my case, I take the family out to eat a little more than once per week.
-On average, we’re spending $100 per week on that luxury which, for a four person family, comes out to $5200 annually, or $19.12 per person per meal.
+Well, in my case, I take the family out to eat several times per month.
+As a matter of fact, on average, we’re spending $125 per week on that luxury which, for a four-person family, comes out to $6500 annually — that’s $31.25 per person, per meal.
 Yikes!

-In contrast, our household spent $12,763 on groceries in 2014, which comes out to roughly $3.36 per person per meal after accounting for the meals not eaten at home.
-So for us, eating out is, on average, almost six times more expensive than dining at home.
+In contrast, our household spent $13,527 on groceries in 2018, which is roughly $3.61 per person per meal, after accounting for the meals not eaten at home.
+So for us, eating out is almost nine times more expensive than dining at home.

 So, What’s for Dinner?